garden-io/garden/docs/misc/faq.md

 Garden is currently in use by many teams.
 We don’t have a set date or plan to label it as 1.0, but we don't expect to do it anytime soon.

 We have a team of people working on it full-time, and we make it a priority to address all non-trivial bugs.
-We’re also happy to help out and answer questions via [our Discord community](https://discord.gg/FrmhuUjFs6).
+We’re also happy to help out and answer questions on [Garden Discussions](https://github.com/garden-io/garden/discussions).

 ### Does Garden work offline?